serversideup/amplitudejs/README.md

 ## Installation

 ### Option 1: Use CDN from [jsDelivr](https://cdn.jsdelivr.net/npm/amplitudejs/)
-No installation is required to use Amplitude.js.
+No installation is required to use AmplitudeJS.
 All you need to do is include a single line in your `<head>` section of your HTML page.

 Replace `{{version-number}}` with the exact version number that you would like to use (see [our releases](https://github.com/521dimensions/amplitudejs/releases) for what version number to use):
 ```html